bbhikarry/17-asap/README.md

 **What is this**?

 A collection of publishing assets for Caribbean civil society including; bibliographies (.bib), Tutorials for writing with Markdown, LaTeX (.md, .tex).
 Its also a repo for newsletters written in LaTex.
+It also (as of 2025) features AI reviewed code specifically for diagramming (plots and mapping)

 **Folders**: